theightcoder8/BikeStoreAnalysis/README.md

 # Bike Store Analysis

-This repository contains the data and code for a data analysis project that focuses on analyzing sales data.
-In this project, we have used SQL queries to extract valuable insights from the provided dataset and created interactive dashboards using Excel to visualize the results.

 ## Project Files

 1. **Data File**: The dataset used for this analysis is included in the repository.
 It contains information about orders, customers, products, categories, stores, and staff.